 The Fund also uses the Pensions Regulator's Public Service toolkit in addition to its own governance checklist ensuring compliance with the Pension Regulations.
-This will be reviewed annually and any issues will be reported to the Sub-Committee.
+The Pensions Governance Group have carried out the annual review, Results of which will be reported to the Sub-Committee.

-The risk register is reviewed regularly.
-The risk register is shared with the Sub-Committee and the Board on an annual basis and any high risks will be reported immediately.
+The risk register is reviewed and updated regularly.
+The risk management manual and the current risk register will be shared with the Sub-Committee and the Board on an annual basis and any high risks will be reported immediately.

 The Fund also produces a breakdown of key administration performance indicators which are included in the Pension Fund Annual Report.
-A subset of the indicators will be presented to the sub-Committee and Board on a quarterly basis from June 2018.
+Since June 2018 administration performance reports have been presented to the Sub-Committee on a quarterly basis.

-Audit and Risk Management Services Division provides the internal audit for Fife Council, including the Fife Pension Fund, and operates in accordance with the Public Sector Internal Audit Standards (PSIAS) which apply to Local Government.
+Internal Audit and Risk Management Service provides the internal audit for Fife Council, including the Fife Council Pension Fund, and operates in accordance with the Public Sector Internal Audit Standards (PSIAS) which apply to Local Government.
 This was confirmed by their External Quality Assessment report in April 2017.
-The Division undertakes an annual programme of work based on a five year strategic audit plan, including the Council's roles as both Administering Authority and Scheme Employer.
+The Internal Audit team undertakes an annual programme of work based on a five-year strategic audit plan, including the Council's roles as both Administering Authority and Scheme Employer.

-A governance report in 2017 by Audit and Risk Management gave rise to a number of agreed actions which are being implemented.
-The main points for improvement that remain are
+A governance report in 2017 by internal Audit and Risk Management gave rise to several agreed actions which are implemented.